tamagui/tamagui/README.md

   <a href="#license">License</a>
 </p>

 SnackUI is a UI kit for react native and react native web that builds on the ideas of [JSXStyle](https://github.com/jsxstyle/jsxstyle) and SwiftUI.
 It's a great way to build cross platform app UI's on React that scale well - with smaller bundle sizes and faster rendering performance than StyleSheet.create() on the web.

-SnackUI is light.
-It doesn't prescribe much beyond providing a few basic views that help you lay things out and providing the optimizing compiler.
+SnackUI is light; it doesn't prescribe much beyond basic views, hooks, and an optimizing compiler.

 <div align="center">
   <img margin="auto" width="706px" src="https://raw.githubusercontent.com/natew/snackui/master/docs/diagram.png" alt="Illustration of <HStack spacing='md' /> <VStack spacing='lg' />">